crew-sherlock/Experiment1/docs/backlog-integration-with-github.md

 # Backlog Integration with GitHub

-In order to maintain **full traceability** for the AIGA project, it is recommended to integrate Azure Devops, where the backlog is maintained in Azure Boards with Github Enterprise being used primarily to maintain Git repos.
+In order to maintain **full traceability** for the project, it is recommended to integrate Azure Devops, where the backlog is maintained in Azure Boards with Github Enterprise being used primarily to maintain Git repos.

 The goal is to maintain the backlog Work Items with respective Git **commits** and **pull requests**.

 Once you connect your Azure Boards project with a GitHub repository, you can link work items to your GitHub commits and pull requests.

-## In AIGA

-The integration will be done connecting User Stories to Github pull requests.
-The team once assigned to a given User Story, should the elected branch strategy, and start implementation.
-The expectation is that several commits will happen during implementation, culminating in a pull request, to wrap the user story.
-Some expected guidance:

-- All User Stories (US) should be linked to a Github pull request, once it gets reviewed and merged.
-- Additional related Github commits or Github pull requests may be added to a given User Story
-- The team may use `#-mention` in commits or pull requests to link it to AzDO and/or transition work item.

-> 📢We are asking all team members to take a look at their [User Stories](https://dev.azure.com/DevOps-Vx/AIGA/_backlogs/backlog/AIGA%20Team/Stories) and **link any past related PRs** and/or commits.
+## Getting your AzDo board set up with github

+- In your project board (you need to be an administrator), go to Project settings.
+- Click on Github connections > New connection > Connect to your github account > Select the GitHub organisation *gsk-tech*.
+- Choose one or more repositories to be linked with your project.

 ## Action items / Quick guidelines for development